 The UE initiates the procedure when upper layers request establishment or resume of an RRC connection while the UE is in RRC_IDLE or when upper layers request resume of an RRC connection or RRC layer requests resume of an RRC connection for, e.g. RNAU or reception of RAN paging while the UE is in RRC_INACTIVE.

-Except for NB-IoT, upon initiation of the procedure, if the UE is connected to EPC, the UE shall:
+Except for NB-IoT and except for RRC connection establishment for disaster roaming in EPS, upon initiation of the procedure, if the UE is connected to EPC, the UE shall:

 1> if SystemInformationBlockType2 includes ac-BarringPerPLMN-List and the ac-BarringPerPLMN-List contains an AC-BarringPerPLMN entry with the plmn-IdentityIndex corresponding to the PLMN selected by upper layers (see TS 23.122 [11], TS 24.301 [35]):